manager - starting, stopping, signalling¶

 In all cases the kernel is restarted, the only difference is whether it is given a chance to perform a clean shutdown or not.

 - newports (bool, optional) – If the old kernel was launched with random ports, this flag decides whether the same ports and connection file will be used again.
 If False, the same ports and connection file are used.
 This is the default.
 If True, new random port numbers are chosen and a new connection file is written.
 It is still possible that the newly chosen random port numbers happen to be the same as the old ones.

 - **kw (optional) – Any options specified here will overwrite those used to launch the kernel.

 KernelManager, but their first parameter is a kernel ID, a string identifying the kernel instance.
 Typically these are UUIDs picked by

 Start a new kernel.

-The caller can pick a kernel_id by passing one in as a keyword arg, otherwise one will be picked using a uuid.
+The caller can pick a kernel_id by passing one in as a keyword arg, otherwise one will be generated using new_kernel_id().

 The kernel ID for the newly started kernel is returned.